PittNAIL/EBAIC/content/_index.md

 The purpose of the tutorial/hackathon session is to raise awareness of the problem of bias in clinical data and AI algorithms with the ultimate goal of creating innovative approaches that can help reduce or eliminate bias in clinical data and AI.
 Participants may be students, researchers, and data scientists who are interested in applying AI to clinical applications.
+Complete this [https://forms.gle/JXNfe6qcEnfEo6hFA][form] to register for the Tutorial/Hackathon Session.

-- Part I: Clinical Natural Language Processing
+- Track I: Clinical Natural Language Processing
   - Data: de-identified clinical notes from MIMIC III
   - Algorithm: Rule-based NLP algorithm
   - Task: Understand how stigmatizing language in clinical notes varies by patients' medical condition and race/ethnicity
   - Pre-requisite: Complete required training and sign the data use agreement for the MIMIC III data access at [https://physionet.org/content/mimiciii/1.4/][mimicdatause]
-- Part II: Medical Imaging
+- Track II: Medical Imaging
   - Data: Knee X-ray images from NIH OAI publicly available dataset
   - Algorithm: Convolutional Neural Networks
   - Task: Understand how knee joint segmentation and measurement varies by different racial or